www.RogerWendell.com

 and HPVs (Human Powered Vehicles)

 Although I love cycling I never got involved in it beyond my need for affordable and efficient transportation.
 In another life, when I have more time, I hope to participate in a lot more recreational cycling and other forms of human powered transportation.
-But, until then, I'm still pleased to have logged many thousands of miles on my bike, instead of my car, for those quick trips to the grocery store, to see a friend, or attend club meetings.
+But, until then, I'm still pleased to have logged many thousands of miles on my bike, instead of my car, for those quick trips to the grocery store, to see a friend, go to work, or attend club meetings.
 That's not to say I haven't cruised the neighborhood, on a cool fall evening, for a bit of exercise and fresh air but most of my own cycling experience has been for "business" purposes - running errands or appearing at different functions, etc.

 Think, for a moment, how efficient and healthful human powered vehicles (bicycles!) really are!
 Not only are they really, really good for the environment but the resources that go into making them are relatively "light" and Earth friendly as well.
-And, of course, there's the obvious health benefit to using our own bodies to get us around - everything from simple walking and jogging to bicycles and 4-Wheel HPVs are the smart way to "go!"
+And, of course, there's the obvious health benefit in using our own bodies to get us around - everything from simple walking and jogging to bicycles and 4-Wheel HPVs are the smart way to "go!"

 - Roger J. Wendell, summer 2006